 Deprivation of liberty and allegations of torture and other forms of ill-treatment

 OHCHR continued to receive reports of alleged deprivation of liberty, including arbitrary detention,in both Abkhazia and South Ossetia,in connection with “unauthorizedillegal crossings”.
 People were apprehended or detainedmainlyfor allegedlyattempting tocross the Administrative Boundary Lineswithout carrying the necessary “documents” or for crossing outside the formal crossing points.
-According to submissions received by OHCHR, due to lack of information and uncertainties on where the lines actually lie, the individuals were not aware that they were close to or had violated these lines.

 The Government of Georgia registeredthe detention of 86 people in South Ossetia and 26 people in Abkhazia in 2019, and of six people in South Ossetia and 24 people in in Abkhazia in the first half of 2020.
-Women, elderly persons and childrenwere reportedly among those detained.The number of registered detentions on the other side of the Administrative Boundary Lines is reportedly higher.
+Women, elderly persons and childrenwere reportedly among those detained.The number of registered detentions on the other side of the Administrative Boundary Lines is reportedly six times higher.

 Various reports underscoredthe emblematic cases of thedetention of VazhaGaprindashvili,a well-known Georgian doctor, by the authorities in control in South Ossetia on allegations of “illegal crossing” on 9 November 2019, and the detention of AleksandreKapanadze, in July 2019, in Abkhazia, despite his mental illness.
 Dr.Gaprindashvili was released in December 2019 after active engagement of civil society, the Government of Georgia and international organizations.
 Mr. Kapanadze remained in a detention facility in Abkhazia until December 2019.